higginator/AppleMusicUserLibraryPlaybackExample/README.md

 TO DO: Add developer token in initialization method of AppleMusicTokenController

-For requesting a user's songs from their Apple Music library,
+Use the .xcworkspace file, as cocoapods are being used For requesting a user's songs from their Apple Music library,
     1) Run App
     2) Authorize using left bar button item